naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 - Step 4.
 Open a terminal and enter a few `unix` commands (e.g., `pwd`, `ls`, `w`, `whoami`, `lastlog`).

 -------------
 - Step 5.
-Next you can download some short tutorial notebooks in this terminal.
+Next, you can download some short tutorial notebooks using this terminal.
+Copy and paste the following in the terminal.

 ```
 wget http://haden.ldeo.columbia.edu/notebooks/tutorial-Intake.ipynb